econnet/econ/econ-1.0.rst

 i.e. separate repo, separate `LE`_, separate econ lattice.
 The product uses the spin-off product as `cots`_.

-.. _`dc`:

-:dc:

-All product information is

-- in a **written** form
-- with **URLs**
-- over an IT network

-to

-- spread information
-- link information
-- allow recording of effort

 .. _`dh`:

 :dh: repo

 The product produces `cohesion`_ of content.
-All product related content is preferably in one repo.
+All product-related content is in one repo.

 Different products have no relation other than via shared contributors or shared `cots`_ (loose coupling).

-Internal information is `pgp`_-encrypted.
-Only the contributors have access to this information.
+The repo is a communication channel.
+All information must be provided to allow contributors to act independently.
+Also non-contributors must easily see, where they can contribute.

 The repo uses `git`_ as `version control system`_.